 The Initial Status Conference is typically held with a Family Court Facilitator.
 The facilitator is not a judge and they cannot make decisions or issue orders in your case.
 The purpose of the Initial Status Conference is to check in with the parties and establish deadlines for each party to submit financial disclosures (if this has not already been done), schedule mediation, and temporary orders if needed.

 If you and your soon-to-be ex-spouse have minor children together, you will both be required to take a parenting class, “Children and Families in Transition.”
-The class can be taken in-person or online.
-Additional information can be found here.
+The class can be taken online: Additional information can be found here.

 Mediation is required before you can have a contested Final Orders hearing.
-You can schedule mediation through the Office of Dispute Resolution in the Court or request a private mediator.
-If you schedule through the Office of Dispute Resolution, you can usually schedule mediation at the initial Status Conference.
+You can schedule mediation through the Office of Dispute Resolution (usually during the Initial Status Conference) or request a private mediator.

 The purpose of mediation is to see if you can reach an agreement on any of the disputed issues before going to a contested Final Orders hearing.
 You are not required to reach any agreements at mediation.
 If all the issues are resolved at mediation, the mediator will prepare a Memorandum of Understanding outlining the agreement.
 This Memorandum of Understanding is binding once it is signed and will become the Court’s order in your case, so it is important to make sure you understand, and are comfortable with, the terms of the agreement.